 Figure 1.
 Proportion of preferred structure responses by whether subjects heard events described with preferred or dispreferred structures and verb class.
 In this and subsequent graphs, the error bars represent standard errors.

 These results indicate that conversational partners demonstrate syntactic entrainment: When a speaker hears an event described using a particular syntactic structure, she or he is more likely to use that structure subsequently when describing the same event.
 Above, we suggested that such an effect could lead to the establishment of conventions within the linguistic community regarding how particular event content is mapped to particular syntactic structures.
-However, for this to be the case, syntactic entrainment must be partner-independent, unlike other forms of entrainment (e.g., lexical entrainment, discussed earlier).
-In the next two experiments, we aim to determine whether syntactic entrainment shows signs of partner-specificity.
+Such a possibility is rendered more likely if syntactic entrainment is partner-independent, in that any tendency to describe an event with a structure that was heard used to describe that event with one partner is exhibited also when addressing a new partner.
+The next two experiments aim to determine whether syntactic entrainment shows partner-specificity.

 Experiment 2